wp-plugins/sell-downloads/readme.txt

 *	Allows a custom setup of the online store, with ability to filter products by types of files, paging and sorting the results by popularity, price or file name.
 *	Allows to associate additional information to the products.
 *   Allows to protect the files with the inclusion of a file's demo.
-*	Includes a module to track sales statistics.
+*	Includes a module to track sales statistics (only in the advanced version).
+*   Allows to define sales discounts (only in the advanced version).

 If you want more information about this plugin don't hesitate in checking the plugin's website: